afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Coverage report generated for RSpec to /home/circleci/project/coverage.
 4 / 5 LOC (80.0%) covered.
 ```

-The only difference being that, before that output, the Ruby Orb's `rspec-test` command is calling `bundle exec rspec` with a number of additional parameters, telling RSpec how to format its results and where to store them:
+The only difference being that, before the results, the Ruby Orb's `rspec-test` command is calling `bundle exec rspec` with a number of additional parameters, telling RSpec how to format its results and where to store them:

 ```ruby
 bundle exec rspec $TESTFILES --profile 10 --format RspecJunitFormatter --out /tmp/test-results/rspec/results.xml --format progress